-I am a full-time artist creating abstracted visual hybrids of plants and insects in plastic, paper and metal.
-I am intrigued by the geometric structures of insects and plants.
-The shapes and patterns they share by way of coevolution informs my creative exploration.
-My current sculptural works and wearable art are influenced by research of the flora and fauna of central Texas and my personal gardens.
+I am a full-time artist creating sculpture and jewelry inspired by plants and insects.
+My current sculptural works and wearable art are influenced by research of the flora and fauna of central Texas and the plants and insects in my personal gardens.

-Most of what I create is dually seated in both jewelry and sculpture and the two constantly inform one another.
+Most of what I create is dually seated in both jewelry and sculpture.
+The two mediums constantly inform one another in my methods of construction and abstraction.
 My entrance into jewelry design was very much guided by my desire to create miniature sculptures.
 In the last four years, I have been experimenting with scaling my work up, creating larger sculptural works and public works of art.

 I have been working as a jewelry designer for over a decade, and in that time I have been able to continue exploring sculptural concepts.